 Features can also be edited by clicking on them from the map.

 If at any point the permit application needs to be revisited to see what information was on the permit, click Event Details in the central map panel.
-Here the permit applicant can review the permit they submitted or contact the special event coordinator with questions.
+Here, you can review your submitted permit.
+You also have the option to contact the special event coordinator with questions.

-In this workflow, you will assume the role of a special event coordinator who will edit the site map an applicant made to assess the impact of a planned event and ensure appropriate resources are allocated.
+In this workflow, you will assume the role of a special event coordinator who will edit a submitted site map to assess the impact of a planned event and ensure appropriate resources are allocated.

 - In a browser, browse to the Special Event Permit Manager app.

-- Under the Information panel, scroll down and click Edit Site Map.
+- Scroll to the Actions section and click Edit Site Map.

 The Special Event Site Map Editor app opens in a new tab.

-- Select the event from the drop down list that you want to update the site map for, then click Edit Map.
+- Click the All drop-down arrow, select the event you want to update the site map for, and click Edit Map.

-- From the editor widget, under the Create Site Map panel, click Event Assets, then click on the map to place the location.
+- From the Editor widget, in the Create Site Map panel, click Event Assets, and then click the map to place the asset.

-- Select a value from the Type field.
-This field controls the symbology for the layer.
-Complete any other optional fields as necessary.
+The Type field controls the symbology for the layer.

 - Open the Details group.
 Within the group there are two automatically calculated fields, Event ID and Asset ID.
 The Event ID field automatically copies the id of the event to which the asset is associated, and the asset id field is a unique id generated by auto numbering each created feature by type.
 For example, the first ATM created receives an asset ID of ATM 1, the second of ATM 2, etc. The Asset ID field can then be used to assist with addressing and wayfinding in an event with a large number of unique event assets.